lunakoly/SuperMegaTemplate/README.md

-# Super-Mega Template
+# Super-Mega Polytech Template

-This is a general-purpose template for XeLaTeX.
+This is a template for university reports in Russian (XeLaTeX).
-You can use it as a foundation for reports, articles, etc.
+You can use it as a foundation for reports, articles, etc. requiring GOST formatting.

+This repo is based on the general-purpose [Super-Mega Template](https://github.com/lunakoly/SuperMegaTemplate).

-## What's Included
+## What's Changed

-The template provides the minimal boilerplate for:
-* working with:
-  * figures
-  * tables
-  * listings (with ligatures & syntax highlighting)
-* pages with arbitrary layout
-* the table of contents (ToC)
-* the list of:
-  * figures
-  * tables
-  * listings
-* the bibliography
-* clickable references for the above

-## Project Structure

-To make the whole thing clear and intuitive, the whole project is organized in "modules".

-`main.tex` is a general name for "the main" file of a module.
-Typically, such a file makes use of other files of the module, making it the only thing the outer world needs.
-But this is not a strict rule, rather a recommendation.

-For example, the `settings` folder is a collection of various things needed to configure the project, but the `settings/packages` is a module that configures external dependencies (imports packages, configures the defaults and defines common topic-related helpers).
-Trivial imports may go directly in `settings/packages/main.tex`.

-The `settings/core.tex` file contains some vital global things that may be needed by the project itself (like the `\append` macro).
+The idea was to override styling on top of the default look and feel.
+So, all defaults are modified via the `theme` module, rather than changing something in the `settings` directly.

+Some things are configured via variables that may optionally be defined before loading the `settings/packages`: these are configured by the `theme/variables.tex`.

+Others are just the additional configurations performed after the `settings/packages`: `theme/main.tex`.
+The `theme` _may_ load additional packages if needed.

 ## How to Compile